John Kingsley Read

-Following Read's death in 1985, Nick Griffin asserted that Kingsley Read had been working with the knowledge of other leading members of the NF to feed false information to Searchlight magazine, although John Tyndall was convinced that Read had been a double agent.
+Following Read's death in 1985, Nick Griffin said that Kingsley Read had been working with the knowledge of other leading members of the NF to feed false information to Searchlight magazine, although John Tyndall was convinced that Read had been a double agent.
 Searchlight stated that Read had supplied them with the entire membership list of the National Party.

-In 1984, Read appeared in The other face of terror, a British documentary about far-right groups.
+In 1984, Read appeared in The Other Face of Terror, a British documentary about far-right groups.
 Read openly admitted designing and helping to distribute Holocaust denial material.